Description of the research

 Science Factory: TMS-EEG Summer School and Workshop

 The TMS group organizes annually a learning event titled Science Factory: TMS–EEG Summer School and Workshop in Espoo, Finland.
 With our Science Factories, we aim at enhancing the interaction and discussion within the international TMS–EEG community.
-We aim to organize the next Science Factory in the fall of 2021.
+We aim to organize the next Science Factory in 2022.

 During the intensive week, top-notch experts and beginners in the field share their ideas and learn from each other.
 Various learning methods, for example, lectures, whiteboard discussions, small-group work, live programming, and science pitching are used.
 In addition, numerous hands-on sessions for experiments and data analysis are organized to obtain comprehensive TMS–EEG experience and to train well-rounded young researchers.

 Previous Science Factories: